 Xbox Series S price

 If we compare it to the Xbox Series X's price of $499 / £499 / AU$749, the Xbox Series S undercuts it significantly by $200.
 In the US, the Xbox One S's RRP was $100 less than that of the Xbox One X at launch, while the Xbox One S All-Digital's launch RRP was $200 less than the Xbox One X's.
-The Xbox Series S is a tempting proposition for those looking to experience next-gen games without breaking the bank, then.
+The Xbox Series S is a tempting proposition for those looking to experience next-gen games without breaking the bank, then, so we're helping you find where to buy Xbox Series S.

 Xbox Series S on Xbox All Access

-The Xbox Series S will also be available on Microsoft's Xbox All Access subscription service in select regions, including the US, UK and Australia.
+The Xbox Series S is also available on Microsoft's Xbox All Access subscription service in select regions, including the US, UK and Australia.
 Xbox All Access bundles together the console with Xbox Game Pass Ultimate on a 24-month plan (giving you access to the latter for the duration) at a price of $24.99 / £20.99 / AU$33 a month, with no upfront costs.

 Xbox All Access is offered through various different providers, depending on your region, so if you're in the UK or US you'll want to check the official Xbox site for more details.
 If you're in Australia, Xbox All Access is offered through Telstra, with pre-registrations open now.

 Xbox Series S: specs

-Microsoft has revealed exactly what its cheaper Xbox can do in the console's official launch trailer, which you can watch below.
+Microsoft highlights exactly what its cheaper Xbox can do in the console's official launch trailer, which you can watch below.

 - CPU: Eight-core 3.6GHz (3.4GHz with SMT) custom AMD 7nm